alin1k/React-ToDoList/README.md

 > [!NOTE]
 > The code needs refactoring
 >
-> Home page is under construction 🏗
+> Home page is under construction 🏗.
+It's not yet responsive

 ## What I would like to add to this project